Realistic DX-440/Sangean ATS-803A AM/LW/SW/FM Radio

 *One note is that this radio, as all radios made before 1990 considers the standard AM Broadcast band to end at 1620 KHz, so as you tune between 1621 to 1700 KHz for today’s expanded AM band the radio will switch over from the built-in ferrite rod to the whip.
 Incidentally, many radios of the day including the Sony 2010 behave the same way, switching into SW mode (thus using the whip antenna) as you tune above 1620 KHz).
 The display will light up with LW, AM or SW depending on what frequency is tuned irrespective of which band switch was initially selected.
 Repeated presses of the SW button scroll through the SW bands and as used to be the practice each band is listed on the front panel with its associated frequency range…very cool.

 As a digital radio the DX-440 offers direct frequency entry via its keypad, but it also allows tuning via the knob or Up/Down buttons, along with Scan tuning.
 Tuning via the Tuning knob and the Up/Down buttons is variable speed and has multiple speeds depending on band.
 For example, on AM, the knob tunes in increments of 1KHz, 10 KHz and 100 KHz depending on how fast you spin the knob.
 This allows you span a band quickly then home in on the exact frequency.
-It takes some getting used to though because you can over shoot then be stuck in a slow mode as you try to home in on the exact frequency.
-It sounds worse than it is and it does get easier with practice and I have to say that I have had the same feeling with many of today’s radios which do similar things.
+It takes some getting used to though because you can overshoot then be stuck in a slow mode as you try to home in on the exact frequency.
+It does get easier with practice and I have to say that I have had the same feeling with many of today’s radios which do similar things but it can sometimes be a bit frustrating.
 Even the Up/Down buttons have fast/slow speeds depending on whether you press them momentarily or hold them down.
 Again, a great feature but you have to get the feel of it.

 I also tuned in to some HAMS to test SSB performance and again, the DX-440 was very good.
 I was able to tune for natural sound fairly easily and although the radio was not as rock solid as more sophisticated radios it is not bad at all by portable standards.
 The variable gain control is a big asset here.